Carterton Provides Update During Continuation Of Its Boil Water Notice

 How to boil water for drinking:

 If you experience diarrhoea, vomiting and/or a fever, contact your doctor or Healthline (0800 611 116).
-For more information and to stay up to date, visit cdc.govt.nz/boilwaternotice
+For more information and to stay up to date, visit www.cdc.govt.nz/boilwaternotice